utkarshayachit/azbatch-starter-connectivity/readme.md

 - VM Jumpboxes: Win (for Win: can we use a an image version which supports VTMP module?)
 - Initial Cleanup / Cleanup dependencies on other resources after code fix
 - Design Decision: Always create all subnets, nsgs and routes, so no status is needed in config file
+- Deployed: dns resolver to allow private endpoint resolution when using p2s vpn connectivity.
+- VPN Gateway and private IP resolution - works with conditonal forwarding (tested on MAC OS)
+- Need to agree how to deal with security constratints, like storage account access: only allow from certain VNETS or add (on-prem) local IP  to list of allowed storage accounts?

 # Open